 How long is the ferry ride from Athens to Santorini?

-The best way to travel from Athens to Santorini is by plane because you will be wasting too much time with the ferry.
-If you are visiting Santorini for anything less than 5 days, it is better to take a 45 minutes flight from Athens to Santorini.
+The best way to travel from Athens to Santorini is by plane because the ferry will take too long.
+If you visit Santorini for less than five days, taking a 45-minute flight from Athens to Santorini is better.

 Is it better to fly or ferry to Santorini?

-It is better to fly to Santorini because the ferry trip takes more than 4 hours and you will be wasting at least half a day in total just to arrive to the island.
-The flight to Santorini is more expensive than the ferry in general but it’s totally worth it if you are visiting the island just for a few days.
-However, the ferry to Santorini can be quite enjoyable and refreshing as you also get the opportunity to see a few more greek islands on the way to Santorini.
+It is better to fly to Santorini because the ferry trip takes more than four hours, and you will waste at least half a day just to arrive at the island.
+The flight to Santorini is more expensive than the ferry, but visiting the island for just a few days is worth it.
+However, the ferry to Santorini can be quite enjoyable and refreshing, as you also see a few more Greek islands on the way to Santorini.

 CONCLUSION

-I remember the days when I was a kid (or even till recently) when as a family we had to visit a specific travel agency to book and get the ferry tickets but these days are long gone!
-No matter how you choose to travel from Athens to Santorini, it is for sure that your heartbeat will rise when you are approaching the island… And there is no way you won’t be surprised by the amazing blue colour of the greek sea !
+I remember when I was a kid (or even recently) when we had to visit a specific travel agency to book and get the ferry tickets, but those days are long gone!
+No matter how you choose to travel from Athens to Santorini, it is for sure that your heartbeat will rise when you are approaching the island… And there is no way you won’t be surprised by the amazing blue colour of the Greek sea!